How to Winterize a Saltwater Pool

 I may earn a commission if you make a purchase, at zero additional cost to you.
 This in no way impacts my research process or opinions.

 Let the pool filter these chemicals and circulate the water for at least 8 hours before you fully close your pool.
+Once the filter has run for 8 hours, shut off all your pool equipment, including the filter, pump, and the heater.

-Step 7: Lower the water level
+Step 7: Lower the Water Level

 Lower the water level to just below the skimmer line.
 This is due to rain, melted snow, and anything else that may cause water levels to rise during the off-season.
+Additionally, this keeps water from entering your skimmer lines and plumbing and freezing.

-Step 8: Winterize the saltwater chlorinator
+Step 8: Winterize the Saltwater Chlorinator

 Empty and clean your saltwater chlorinator (SWC).
 Follow the manufacturer’s instructions on how to winterize your SWC properly.
 For most, simply removing and storing it in a dry location is enough.

-Step 9: Drain and clean all equipment
+Step 9: Drain and Clean All Equipment

-Step 10: Winterize the skimmer
+Step 10: Winterize the Skimmer

-Step 11: Add some antifreeze
+Step 11: Add Some Antifreeze (Optional)

 Champion Swimming Pool Antifreeze for Winterizing